Training in Early Care and Education

 Training in Early Care and Education (TECE 1 and 2) is a comprehensive program that prepares early childhood educators to support children birth to five in early childhood classrooms.
 Educators gain an understanding of child development, building positive teacher-child relationships, planning effective lessons, and managing time and space in the classroom.

-In Delaware, TECE 1 and 2 can be taken online OR in-person towards Delaware First early childhood educator certification.
+In Delaware, TECE 1 and 2 can be taken online OR in-person towards Delaware First early childhood educator certification (Site opens in a new tab).

 IN-PERSON TRAINING IN EARLY CARE AND EDUCATION (TECE 1 and 2)